Kiandra Insights

 1. Rapid Technological Evolution

-The technology landscape evolves quickly, with new programming languages, frameworks, and tools constantly being introduced.
-What is cutting-edge today may become outdated tomorrow, making it challenging to ensure long-term relevance.
+The technology landscape evolves quickly, with the proliferation of AI, new programming languages, frameworks, and tools constantly being introduced.
+What is cutting-edge today may become outdated technology tomorrow, making it challenging to ensure long-term relevance.

 2. Vendor Dependency